GusBusDraws/Segmentflow/README.md

     Must be at least 2 to generate a single threshold value to split image.
     Defaults to 3

+  - Image Stack Downsample Factor : int

+    Factor by which 3D images will be downsized (N) to speed up multi-Otsu calculation by only using every Nth 2D image from the stack in the calulcation.
+    Defaults to 1 to use every image (i.e. no downsampling)

   - Number of Classes to Select : int

     Number of classes to select to create binary image from threshold